-Include files can be nested as in regular C. Note that during execution, if an error occurs inside an include file, you will be asked if you want to load the include file in the interface.
+Note that either "\" or "/" can be used and 010 Editor will automatically change the slash to the proper slash for the current platform when searching for files.
+During execution, if an error occurs inside an include file, you will be asked if you want to load the include file in the interface.